MartinMiles/awesome-sitecore/readme.md

 - [Containers & AKS](https://github.com/bplasmeijer/Sitecore-Symposium-2020-Containers-AKS) - Taking Sitecore 10 to the next level into Azure AKS.
 - [PaaS to AKS](https://github.com/robhabraken/paas-to-aks) - Boilerplate project for deploying Sitecore 10.0.* to Azure AKS coming from an Azure PaaS architecture for Sitecore.
 That includes ARM templates for External Data Services, required to run Sitecore k8s in production and scripts to support a full Infrastructure-as-Code setup for Sitecore on AKS.
 - [Sitecore Deployment on Kubernetes Example](https://github.com/georgechang/sitecore-k8s) - An example of a Sitecore 10.1 XP0 deployment onto AKS with SolrCloud.
 It should deploy: 1)Sitecore 10.1 XP0; 2)Microsoft SQL Server 2019; 3)Zookeeper 3.4 (3 replicas); 4)Solr 8.4 (3 replicas)
+- [Sitecore Module Docker Asset Image Creator](https://github.com/KayeeNL/sitecore-module-docker-asset-image-creator) - A script to handle the auto creation of a Docker Asset Image for a given Sitecore module

 ## Content Hub